DesiKS/reacto_wk2/README.md

 **Restrictions**:

+This is a functional programming exercise!
+Hence, the following restrictions apply:
 - The inpout linked list cannot be mutated, part 2 needs to be a 100% pure function
 - Do not use any built-in data structures or methods, only variables and functions, i.e.
   - no arrays, no objects except the (immutable) list nodes themselves